|

 Mick Dunne:

-After leaving the band, Mick emigrated to Canada and in
+After leaving the band, Mick emigrated to Canada where for a

 and stays in touch regularly with Alan Carr. |